 Carrying your iMac Before you lift or reposition your iMac, shut it down and disconnect all cables and cords connected to it.
-To lift or move your iMac, hold the sides of the computer.
+To lift or move your iMac, hold its sides.

 Using connectors and ports Never force a connector into a port.
 When connecting a device, make sure the port is free of debris, that the connector matches the port, and that you have positioned the connector correctly in relation to the port.